jamie-brannan/hundred-days-swift/10__projectNine/d039__notes.md

 ```

 >This refactored code also makes the return call inside `fetchJSON()` work as intended: the `showError()` method is never called when things go well, because the whole method is exited.
 What you choose depends on your project’s needs, but I think it’s much easier to understand the program flow using this final approach.

+Interesting to know but this is tricky and doesn't seem that useful.
+We always use DispatchQues in our project anyways.
+Maybe with buttonsor things that really feel like selectors this could be useful.